 - feeling hungry even after a meal

 - increased or frequent urination

 - evidence in blood work

-If you don’t have obvious symptoms, your insulin resistance and prediabetes, or diabetes, are usually detected with a blood draw.
+If you don’t have obvious symptoms, you doctor can usually detect insulin resistance, prediabetes, or diabetes with a blood draw.

 One way to diagnose prediabetes or diabetes is with an A1C test.
-This test measures your average blood sugar over the past two to three months.
+This test measures your average blood sugar over the previous two to three months.